sihwapark/topic-bubbles/README.md

 { "json_cache_path": "[specify a path to a folder for the JSON files here]" }
 ```

-### Running a HTTP Server
+### Running an HTTP Server

-To run the code with your own data, you need to run a HTTP server.
+To run the code with your own data, you need to run an HTTP server.
 One of choices for running the server is to use [http-server](https://www.npmjs.com/package/http-server).
 After installing `http-server`, please follow instructions blew in the command line.

 ```shell
 cd [path-to-the-TopicBubbles-folder]